 M.A., Lewis University

-Mr. Stelter serves as Chief of Police of the Brookfield Police Department.
+Mr. Stelter serves as Chief of Police of the Westchester Police Department.
 He is a former lieutenant with the DuPage County Sheriff's Office.
 He teaches white collar and organized crime.

 M.A., Pennsylvania State University